 Racing pirate boats

-Next we set about investigating whether the incline of a slope affected the speed of the boat.
-We used the sponge boats for this, just because they were the most stable.
+Next, we investigated whether the slope’s incline affected the speed of the boat.
+We used the sponge boats for this because they were the most stable.

 What do you need to keep constant?

 Type of boat?
-Do they weight the same?
+Do they weigh the same?

-Amount and force of water – is this hard to keep the same?
+Amount and force of water – is it hard to keep the same?

 Variable